emersondivB0/C-learning/README.md

 | %s               | strings   |
 | %lu              | sizeOf    |

-We use the %lu format specifer to print the result, instead of %d.
-It is because the compiler expects the sizeof operator to return a long unsigned int (%lu), instead of int (%d).
-On some computers it might work with %d, but it is safer to use %lu.
+We use the `%lu` format specifer to print the result, instead of `%d`.
+It is because the compiler expects the sizeof operator to return a long unsigned int (`%lu`), instead of int (`%d`).
+On some computers it might work with `%d`, but it is safer to use `%lu`.

 ### float vs double

 The precision of a floating point value indicates how many digits the value can have after the decimal point.
 The precision of float is six or seven decimal digits, while double variables have a precision of about 15 digits.
 Therefore, it is often safer to use double for most calculations - but note that it takes up twice as much memory as float (8 bytes vs. 4 bytes).

 A floating point number can also be a scientific number with an "e" to indicate the power of 10.